GetFeedback Analytics helps companies monitor and improve their customer relationships with real-time insights:

 Tiles: A tile is a visual display of the results from a single survey question.
-Depending on the question type, you can select different formats for your tiles: numerical, trending graph, donut chart, or comment stream.
+Depending on the question type, you can select different formats for your tiles: numerical, trending graph, donut chart, comment stream, or NPS gauge.

 A single dashboard can contain questions from multiple surveys, so as you add tiles, feel free to mix and match to get a comprehensive view of your key results.
 You can always edit or delete tiles after adding them.

 Note: Ranking and form questions will not work in dashboards.

-Multiple choice questions will default to the donut chart (see below) while numerical questions (like NPS or CSAT) can take three different formats: trending graph, donut chart, or numerical.
+Multiple choice questions will default to the donut chart (see below) while numerical questions (like NPS or CSAT) can take a few different formats: trending graph, donut chart, numerical, or NPS gauge.